 Some of us are more comfortable enjoying our ‘me-time’ than others are.

-This accidental pleasure hit long before I read this list recently from Laurie Erdman in her Chronic Wellness Coaching essay called Get Comfortable With Solitude.
+The accidental pleasure of going to a mid-week movie matinee, for example, hit me long before I read this list recently from Laurie Erdman in her Chronic Wellness Coaching essay called Get Comfortable With Solitude.
 Laurie offers these suggestions for how we can use solitude to create peace in a crazy life:

 - read an inspirational book